 Engines are built to produce a specific amount of horsepower and torque.
 They must also be efficient and achieve a good fuel mileage rating.
 The compression ratio of the engine and the amount of air and fuel that is used has a direct impact on these ratings.
 Manufacturers will recommend the octane rating that your engine is designed to use to allow it to reach those power and mpg goals.
 This octane rating is also programmed into the vehicle’s computer to allow it to make calculations and adjustments to ignition timing.
 Sensors, like the knock sensor, are used as inputs to tell the computer that something is not right and that the wrong fuel may be in use.
 The vehicle’s computer will make adjustments to the engine as necessary.

 Higher octane fuels will not produce more power in a low-compression engine that is designed for low-octane fuels.
 But if you use a low-octane fuel in a high-compression engine, the performance of the engine will suffer.
 The vehicle’s computer will typically adjust ignition and valve timing to compensate for the lower octane fuel, which in turn will decrease horsepower.
-This can also decrease fuel mileage in performance vehicles.
+This can also decrease fuel mileage in performance vehicle.
 Using the recommended octane fuel is essential in achieving the power and mileage that your engine was designed for.
 This will also keep you from wasting money on higher octane fuels that do not provide any benefit to your vehicle.